 What is the program schedule?

-2020 College to Career sessions will tentatively take place from June 14-20, 2020.
-Although it is a one-week in-person session, participants are required to communicate with Riordan staff throughout the entirety of the program (June 2020 - May 2021).
-During the June in-person session, the schedule is from 8:00AM to 4:15PM.
+2022 College to Career sessions will tentatively take place from June 13-18, 2022.
+Although it is a one-week in-person session, participants are required to communicate with Riordan staff throughout the entirety of the program (June 2022 - May 2023).
 All logistics are sent to admitted students prior to the College to Career week.

 What is included in the curriculum for the Riordan College to Career Program?